If you are looking for a Transferable

 Reasoning, Spatial Orientation and Problem Sensitivity required for their group.

-O*NET occupational database has become increasingly apparent: The developer(s) would need to consider
+of developing the O*NET occupational database has become increasingly apparent: The developer(s) would

 of us in the vocational evaluation field who have also done database development suspected early on that O*NET had painted

-itself into a corner, but even ten years later, the scope of the shortcomings continues to unravel.
+itself into a corner, but even many years later, the scope of the shortcomings continues to unravel.
 Recent news

 on O*NET is added near the bottom of this page.
 Please email John@theworksuite.com if you have comments, corrections, or find information that should be added.